By: Melissa Tetreau, Bodman PLC

 Detroit SHRM encourages members to share these articles with others, inside and outside their organization, as long as its name and logo, and the author’s information, is included in the re-post of the article.
-February 2019.
+November 2019.